 - Difficult to get.

-A link profile with backlinks that consistently meet these standards of quality is worth a lot of money.
+A backlink profile with backlinks that consistently meet these standards of quality is worth a lot of money.
 It’s sustainable, it’s difficult for competitors to replicate, and it’s POWERFUL.

 Think of the link building that you are currently doing, or have done before to your blogs.
 Do the links you build fit that description?